ucwealth/Bayes/README.md

 This project integrates a Bayesian surprise model into the original time without clocks model.
 Link to original model [here](https://www.nature.com/articles/s41467-018-08194-7#Abs1).
 The goal is to enhance the model's ability to simulate human predictions of video duration by focusing on the most salient regions of each video frame.

-Here is a comprehensive README for your code that covers all the key aspects a user would need to understand and run your model effectively:

 ---

 # Bayesian Surprise Model for Gaze Prediction